Aryany871/Shoot-/README.md

 # Shoot-
-A 2-d shooting game build using Kaboomjs library of Javascript.
+A 2-d shooting game built using Kaboomjs library of Javascript.
 Enjoy the game.